beepscore/UnicodeConverter/README.md

 The code should be production quality and include tests.

 ## Assumptions
+For purposes of demonstrating coding ability I can write an implementation with tests.
+However it seems likely any new implementation (such as mine) initially will have more bugs than a library that has been used before.
+It may be better to use an existing open source library, find and fix any specifically identified bugs.
+Then submit a pull request to the owner of the library.
+Alternativley could wrap the standard conversion methods in another class that catches and fixes any specifically identified bugs.

 OK to use "standard unicode conversion faculties" to generate source UTF-8 string.
 For example ok to use NSString dataUsingEncoding:
 OK to use "standard unicode conversion faculties" to test other code.